 For more about bookish Switzerland, try out the Literaturlandkarten, an entertaining way to explore the country and its rich literary heritage.

 About the Author

 JJ Marsh is an author and journalist, whose own crime novel, Behind Closed Doors, is set in Zürich.
-She is one of the organisers and speakers at WriteCon Zürich 2015 – a weekend conference of workshops and events for writers – and co-editor of The Woolf Quarterly, Zürich's English-language literary journal.
+She is one of the organizers and speakers at WriteCon Zürich 2015 – a weekend conference of workshops and events for writers – and co-editor of The Woolf Quarterly, Zürich's English-language literary journal.

 Latest posts by Jill Prewett (see all)

-- 6 Fiction Novels Set in Switzerland - February 27, 2015
+- 6 fiction novels set in Switzerland - February 27, 2015

 - Nuance Words – Writer Seeking Writers (Guest Post) - November 1, 2013